-How does the Income Protection Insurance Tax Deduction work?
+How does the Income Protection Tax Deduction work?

 You cannot, however, claim a personal tax deduction if you have income protection through a superannuation fund, including a SMSF.
 In this case it is the fund who owns the policy and pays the premium, not you.
 The fund will claim the premium as an expense and this will reduce the tax payable by the fund.

-If you take out an income protection policy your insurance company will send you a statement each year of the premiums you have paid which you can claim as a tax deduction.
+If you have an income protection policy your insurance company will send you a statement each year of the premiums you have paid which you can claim as a tax deduction.
 These statements are usually sent out within one to two months of the end of the financial year.
 If you do not receive a statement you should request one from your insurance company.

-When you complete your tax return you can claim your income protection premium as a work tax deduction in the “Other deductions” category.
+When you complete your tax return you can claim this income protection premium as a work tax deduction in the “Other deductions” category.

 How much you will save will depend on your marginal tax rate

 Let’s look at an example: